nagasrinath/DeeWM/README.md

 ## 🔄 Changes from AeroSpace

-Dwmac is a rebranding of AeroSpace.
+Dwmac is based on AeroSpace.
 If you are migrating, please note the following changes:

 | Category | Original (AeroSpace) | New (Dwmac) |
 | :--- | :--- | :--- |